 - Americans and their admirers often describe America as a uniquely free and equal society, tolerant of differences, open to outsiders, and committed to providing all citizens the opportunity to flourish.
 Is this description more reality or mythology?
 Kaiya

-August 31: Bernard Bailyn, “The Ideological Origins of the American Revolution,” pp. 55-93 (Blackboard)
+Feb.
+10: Bernard Bailyn, “The Ideological Origins of the American Revolution,” pp. 55-93 (Brightspace)

 - Why was power so central to pre-Revolutionary political thinkers?
 How did they understand power?
 Nick